mrheinen/wordlists/README.md

 This list is compiled from 8.7 million bruteforce requests seen by honeypots during 2024.
-There are 1.1 million unique credentials and in total we say 161 thousant unique usernames and 466 thousand unique passwords.
+There are 1.1 million unique credentials and in total we say 161 thousand unique usernames and 466 thousand unique passwords.